 What is ISO 27001 and why it is so important to an organization

 The vast majority of organizations – commercial and public, have some form of control over classified information they hold.
-Many organizations implement security controls incompletely, if not chaotic: some are introduced to provide solutions to specific problems, while others are often introduced simply as a matter of standard.
+Many organizations implement security controls incompletely, if not chaotic.
+Some are introduced to provide solutions to specific problems, while others are often introduced simply as a matter of standard.
 In both cases, there is no fundamental risk analysis and comprehensive addressing of the identified problems.
-Such a randomized policy treats security selectively and can leave valuable non-IT information resources such as documents and proprietary knowledge less protected and vulnerable to attack.
+Such a randomized policy treats security selectively and can leave a valuable non-IT information resources such as documents and proprietary knowledge less protected and vulnerable to attack.
 ISO / IEC 27001 was introduced to overcome these problems.

 What is ISO 27001?

-ISO / IEC 27001 formally defines a management system that aims to bring information security under a clearly defined management control.
+ISO / IEC 27001 formally defines management system that aims to bring information security under a clearly defined management control.
 Formal specification means that it imposes certain requirements.
 Organizations that claim to have adopted ISO / IEC 27001 can therefore be formally audited and certified against the standard.